 You’ll find them here: 35 Main Road, Hout Bay

 Say hello & book here: +27 66 412 3289 | email@example.com

-The Codfather doesn’t need to impress with Instagram glitz and glamour – they’ve been on the scene for that long and are consistently deemed one of Cape Town’s best seafood restaurants.
+The Codfather doesn’t need to impress with Instagram glitz and glamour.
+They’ve been on the scene long enough to have established themselves as one of Cape Town’s best seafood restaurants.

-With world-class sushi and a deli section of only the freshest seafood, you’ll undoubtedly find anything your heart desires at this spot.
+With world-class sushi and a deli selection of only the freshest seafood, you’ll undoubtedly find anything your heart desires.